🚀 Our biggest sale in 30 years!

 Leather is a natural material, and therefore leather football boots need some extra caring.
 In general, one should use a soft brush against more delicate materials, such as leather and knitwear.

--Apply lukewarm water to a soft brush for the leather upper and use a hard brush, like a nylon brush, for the outsole.
+• Use a soft brush with lukewarm water to clean the leather upper, and a hard brush, like a nylon brush, for the outsole.

 Synthetic football boots

 Synthetic football boots can usually be cleaned with a harder brush.
-But be careful using too much force as you might damage and weaken the material that holding the boot together.-Take a hard brush and start washing the upper and sole with lukewarm water.
-Shoe cleaner can be applied if necessary.
+But be careful using too much force as you might damage and weaken the material that holding the boot together.

--If the boot has some knitted material, like a football boot with sock, you can clean it with lukewarm water and shoe cleaner.
+• If the boot has knitted material, clean it gently with lukewarm water and shoe cleaner.

 Knitted football boots